Nordstrom to move out of one downtown Seattle office tower

 Meanwhile, office space throughout downtown Seattle sat empty last year and the amount of office space for sublease rose more than 20% in the first half of the year.

-Nordstrom codeveloped and co-owns the building at 1700 Seventh Avenue with Clise Properties.
+Nordstrom codeveloped and co-owns the building at 1700 Seventh Ave. with Clise Properties.
 Nordstrom currently holds a 49% interest in the property and Clise Properties owns 51%, Nordstrom said.
 Nordstrom began occupying space in the building in 2001.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.